govindthange/de-knight/README.md

 # ♞ De-Knight

-`De-Knight` is a `play-to-earn` game that makes extensive use of blockchain technology, including cryptocurrencies, non-fungible tokens, crowdfunding, escrow, multi-sig wallets, governance, voting, and DAO.
+`De-Knight` is a `play-to-earn` game that makes extensive use of blockchain technology, including cryptocurrencies, non-fungible tokens, crowdfunding, escrow, multi-sig wallets, governance, voting, de-KYC, Oracles and DAO.
 The players can earn money by selling freely earned in-game NFTs as well as by collecting cryptocurrencies and NFTs created in the blockchain.

 ---